 - CONDITIONS: select the parameters that we want the records to be filtered on. the most useful parameters to be used in the filter are: CreateDate, UpdateDate, Name, Phone, BackendName.

 - SORTING: select the parameter you want to apply sorting on.
 For example: you can select the Object Name and select if you want the sorting to be in ascending or descending order.

-- AGGRIGATE: choose the numerical representation the result: do you want just the number of Records to be shown or if you made a selection on the numeric field you might want to know the average or the numbers or maybe the sum the numbers up or to see the biggest digit.
+- AGGRIGATE: numerical representation the result: do you want just the number of Records to be shown or if you made a selection on the numeric field you might want to know the average or the numbers or maybe the sum the numbers up or to see the biggest digit.

 - COMPARE: if you check the checkbox, you would be able to select the second period of time and make a comparison of the results between first and second one.